 There are many different conditions that can affect your vulva, ranging from mild infections to skin conditions and, very rarely, to cancer.
 They can all cause very different symptoms, including itching, bleeding, rashes or a lump.
-It is very important that if you notice any new symptoms or lumps in your vulval region then you see a doctor promptly.
+It is very important that if you notice any new symptoms or lumps in your genital area then you see a doctor promptly.
 Your doctor will be able to examine you and decide which treatment will be appropriate to you.
 This will depend on the underlying cause of your symptoms.

 - There are various conditions that can affect your vulva.
 Some are more serious than others.
 If you notice a new lump or swelling on your vulva or have any bleeding from around your vulva then you must see a doctor promptly.

 - Most conditions that affect your vulva can be diagnosed by examining you.
-However, it is sometimes necessary for other tests to be undertaken, eg swabs or a biopsy.
+However, it is sometimes necessary for other tests to be undertaken - eg, swabs or a biopsy.

 1 of 2 What is vulvar itch?